Anna Marie Roos: Salt chemistry and the discovery of oxygen

-One of Roos's most significant scholarly contribution is her reframing of the Chemical Revolution through the lens of early modern salt chemistry.
+Roos is noted for her work in Salt of the Earth demonstrating that the late 18th-century discovery of oxygen emerged from a 150-year English tradition of salt chemistry and iatrochemistry, reframing conventional narratives of the Chemical Revolution.
 In The Salt of the Earth: Natural Philosophy, Medicine, and Chymistry in England, 1650–1750(Brill, 2007), she traced how English natural philosophers and physicians gradually shifted their focus from salts as fundamental principles of matter to acids as active chemical agents.

 Her research demonstrated that 17th-century figures including William Simpson, Isaac Newton, Bryan Robinson, and Stephen Hales developed theories about atmospheric acids and "saline spirits" as vital principles responsible for respiration, combustion, and material transformation.
 Roos argued that this intellectual tradition provided the conceptual framework for Antoine Lavoisier's identification of oxygen as the "acidifying principle" (principe acidifiant) in the 1770s–1780s.

 This work challenged conventional narratives that treat the Chemical Revolution primarily as a French development centered on the phlogiston debate, instead revealing its roots in earlier English iatrochemistry, Helmontian medicine, and Newtonian natural philosophy.
 Her analysis showed how the concept of a vital "volatile salt" was gradually modified into an understanding of atmospheric acids, which Lavoisier then identified as oxygen—a term meaning "acid-maker" that reflects this earlier tradition even though the theory of universal acidification was later disproven.

 Building on her work on salt chemistry, Roos has explored Isaac Newton's chemical investigations and their influence on 18th-century natural philosophy.
 She analyzed Newton's De Natura Acidorum (1710) and its impact on physicians and chemists who developed theories about acids, fermentation, and atmospheric chemistry.
 Her research on figures like Bryan Robinson demonstrated how Newtonian ideas about acidic particles and the aether were applied to respiratory physiology and medical practice.

 Martin Lister and natural history

 Roos has published extensively on the naturalist and physician Martin Lister (1639–1712), a fellow of the Royal Society.
 Her work includes the first comprehensive scholarly edition of Lister's correspondence, published in multiple volumes by Brill (2015–2025), for which she received the John C. Thackray Medal from the Society for the History of Natural History.

 In Martin Lister and his Remarkable Daughters (Bodleian Library, 2018; Chinese translation 2024), Roos documented how Lister's daughters Anna and Susanna created the scientific illustrations for Historiae Conchyliorum, making them among the first women to use microscopes for scientific illustration.
 She showed that Lister employed his daughters because he considered professional illustrators insufficiently reliable for scientific precision.
-This work contributed to the emerging field of women's participation in early modern science.
+This work contributed to the emerging field of women's participation in early modern science and was featured in the Guardian.

 Her Web of Nature: Martin Lister (1639–1712), the First Arachnologist (Brill, 2011) established Lister's foundational contributions to the study of spiders and other arachnids and to the history of molluscs.